Last year I made Eggnog when we put our Christmas tree up, but this year I want to come up with a clean hot chocolate recipe.

 - 1/2 cup coconut “cream” (see notes below)

 - 3/4 teaspoon pure almond extract OR 1/4 cup chopped fresh mint

-- 3 tablespoons raw cacao powder (such as Navitas Naturals)
+- 3 tablespoons raw cacao powder, like this one from Navitas Naturals

 - 3 pitted medjool dates